-As of April 2019, median home values in Tacoma had risen by 10% between April 2018 and April 2019, and Zillow sees more gains during the subsequent 12 month period.
+As of February 2020, median home values in Tacoma had risen by 7.1% between February 2020 and February 2021, and Zillow sees more gains during the subsequent 12 month period.

 This is not surprising, given the current state of the Tacoma housing market.
-Home prices in the area have risen steadily over the last couple of years, and by double digits in 2017 and 2018!
+Home prices in the area have risen steadily over the last few years, and by double digits in 2017 and 2018!
 This was due to an imbalance between supply and demand.
 There are a lot of home buyers in the market, but a relatively limited number of properties available.
 Prices tend to rise under such conditions, and that’s exactly what they’ve been doing in Tacoma.

-It’s also worth noting that this recent Tacoma real estate forecast, which extends into 2020, predicts a slowed rate of growth in home value appreciation.
-According to various sources, housing values in Tacoma rose by more than 10% during 2017.
-And, according to Zillow, median home values grew by 10% between April 2018 and April 2019.
-So a 5.3% growth rate over the next 12 month period suggests a comparatively slower rate of growth than we’ve seen in the previous 2 years.
+It’s also worth noting that this recent Tacoma real estate forecast, which extends into 2021, predicts a quick rate of growth in home value appreciation.
+According to various sources, housing values in Tacoma rose by more than 7.1% during the past 12 months.
+And, according to Zillow, median home values are expected to continue this trend.

-As of April 2019, the median home value in Tacoma was around $312,200.
-That’s still relatively affordable for the Seattle metropolitan area (Seattle’s median is currently north of $699,000), but it does mark a big increase from where Tacoma house values were just a few years ago.
+As of February 2020, the median home value in Tacoma was around $342,200.
+That’s still relatively affordable for the Seattle metropolitan area (Seattle’s median is currently north of $751,000), but it does mark a big increase from where Tacoma house values were just a few years ago.

 Related: Tacoma home buying guide